 For many years I had a simple rule: all projects, whether hobby or consulting, had to have at least one associated magazine article.
 I didn’t always manage to accomplish this, but did so here; back in 1978, I landed an industrial control gig for Robinson-Nugent, and had to build a machine that would do insertion/withdrawal force tests on the fly as one of their assembly machines produced Quick-Connect pin sockets.
 If a given one was out of spec, I had to whack it at the right point during its path through the machine to break it off a carrier strip and launch it into a reject bin… and in the process, maintain a statistical analysis of quality.
 I published the solenoid-driver circuit in Machine Design, and an esoteric BASIC program to help convert the wire list of the logic board to something that played nice with a universal pin layout.
-I always wondered if anyone else ever found this at all useful, but it it was a nice article to have in the portfolio.
+I always wondered if anyone else ever found this at all useful, but it was a nice trade-journal article to have in the portfolio.
 The photo above shows the board.

 by Steven K. Roberts, Cybertronics